na-na-hi/renget/archive/lcbguide.md

 You can level up your Identities (IDs) by using XP Tickets.
 You can also upgrade them in a different way, using a process called Uptying which requires Thread.
 Think of it as promotions.
 This gives them new skills, improves their speed rolls, gives them passives and better general stats.
 Uptying is a huge power boost, don't use unuptied Identities just because they have a higher rarity.
 If you Uptie an Identity to tier 3, you get new artwork and watchable story.
 000 Identities get pretty animated artwork.

 **2. E.G.O**
 You obtain E.G.O from the gacha and the Battle Pass.
 This is the equivalent to weapons/special moves in other gachas.
 There are 5 slots for each of the 5 rarities - ZAYIN, TETH, HE, WAW and ALEPH.
-Each one invokes a different attack and costs a different amount of in-battle resources.
 At the moment, there are only E.G.Os up to HE level.
+Each one invokes a different attack and costs a different amount of Sin resources.
+You gain one Sin every time you use a skill of that color.

 Using an E.G.O changes your Sin resistances and gives you a new passive for the remainder of the battle.
 You can have multiple E.G.O passives active at a time.
 These factors mean that you shouldn't just focus on the highest rarity E.G.O, but take into account the lower rarity stuff, too.
 Many Zayin E.G.Os are still highly relevant.